California Section B = 100 miles: between Warner Springs – Interstate 10 (Cabazon, CA) / You are viewing Leg 5 below of Section B:

 - Once back on the PCT, the trail will climb as you head north toward Idyllwild.
 It really feels like you’re in the mountains during this beautiful stretch.
 Several springs with cold, clean water are just off-trail.
 We basically have 27 miles from Paradise Cafe to Idyllwild… which might be broken down into 2-3 days.

-- The town of Idyllwild is one of the most charming and welcoming towns on trail.
+- The town of Idyllwild is one of the most charming and welcoming towns on the trail.
 It has all the things that hikers need: lodging, restaurants, stores for resupply, and even a brewery.
 Most everything is an easy walk from the central downtown area.

 - One of the coolest things is that the mayor of Idyllwild is a dog.
 I’ll repeat: The legitimate mayor of Idyllwild is Max – a golden retriever.
 It is common to see Mayor Max downtown in the afternoon, but you can even call to schedule a meeting with the mayor.